 Talk about it

 The secret to great sex is communication.
-The more you dare to be open and honest to your partner about your wants and your worries, the more rewarding sex will be for both of you.
+The more you dare to be open and honest with your partner about your needs and your worries, the more rewarding sex will be for both of you.
 Take a relaxed moment to discuss fears and concerns so you can go into the night relaxed and prepared.